 MongoDB is an open-source and free database service that is a NoSQL Database and is different from other databases like MSSQL and MySQL.

-There is no requirement for a predefined schema and data structure as it will be changed.
+There is no requirement for a predefined schema and data structure, as it will be changed.
 Data will be stored in JSON-like documents in MongoDB.

 (We assume you are logged in with root or sudo user.)

-Following are the steps to install MongoDB 4 on CentOS 7 –
+The following are the steps to install MongoDB 4 on CentOS 7 –

-2. Enter the below details in mongodb-org.repo
+Step 2: Enter the details below in mongodb-org.repo

 [mongodb-org-4.0]